-Wilson Home Services LLC recommends leaving most repairs and maintenance to a professional.
+Wilson Home Services recommends leaving most repairs and maintenance to a professional.
 However, you can keep up with a few things to help keep your water heater in top shape and your home safe:

 - Keep the area around your water heater clear of flammable vapors such as gasoline, heating oils, propane, etc.

 - Make sure the top of the water heater is kept clean.
 If you notice any water dripping on the water heater, contact a plumbing professional to repair the leak.

 - Keep the water heater accessible for proper operation and easy maintenance.
 Avoid leaving dirt, boxes, paint cans, aerosol cans, trash, household cleaners, etc., in the area around your water heater.

 - Contact Wilson Home Services to have your water heater anode rod inspected periodically, and for any routine maintenance.